syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endhighlight %}
 {% endtabs %}

-To know more about different conversion settings in Excel To PDF conversion, please refer ExcelToPdfConverterSettings in API section.
+To learn more about different conversion settings in Excel To PDF conversion, refer to the ExcelToPdfConverterSettings in API section.

 ## Worksheet to PDF

-The following code shows how to convert a particular sheet to PDF Document.
+The following code shows how to convert a particular sheet to PDF document.

 {% tabs %}
 {% highlight c# %}